The course is also offered to the students of the fields other than those the course is directly associated with.

 course.
 2. Elimination reactions, mechanism E1, E2, E1cB and their

 stereochemical course.
 Substitution versus elimination.
-Alfa
+Alpha

 elimination reactions.
 3. Hydroxy derivatives - alcohols and phenols.
-Reactivity of the hydroxy group, acidity and an influence of the carbon skeleton on it.
+Reactivity of the hydroxy group, acidity and the influence of the carbon skeleton on it.
 Substitution and elimination reactions.
 Reactions on the carbon rest of the alcohol molecule.
 Oxidation reactions.
 Polyhydroxy derivatives.
 4. Quinones, structure and chemical properties.
 Ethers, structure and nomenclature.
 Physical properties in comparison with alcohols.
 Typical chemical reactions of ethers(C-O bond cleavage, peroxides formation).
 Epoxides and cyclic

 ethers, their properties.
 Crown ethers and their application.